 Introduction of self-appraisal formats, for applying for no-objection certificates through this facility is one of the major services that the department wants to take to applicants premises.

 17) Software for High Rise Building NOC processing: System requirement study is completed.
 Trial implementation starts shortly.
 It will be linked to department website.

-18) Right To Information details - 2011 and 2012:
+18) Right To Information:

-RTI Statistic for the years 2011 and 2012 & 2013
+RTI Statistic for the years 2012, 2013 & 2014